WandaVision Is Over. But Here's Proof That Wanda & Vision Are Not

 Despite the sadness of WandaVision’s ending — series insiders like director Matt Shakman have said there are “no plans” for a second season “at all” — “Series Finale” still gives you reason to hope.
 WandaVision is done, but the finale promises, in ways big and small, that we will see Wanda and her lost love Vision back together again.
 That possibility, more than anything, is the ultimate aim of WandaVision.

 Vision himself gives the strongest defense of Wanda and Vision’s continued Marvel Cinematic Universe romance in his “farewell” speech to Wanda.
 As the Hex closes in on itself, “New” Vision — now totally aware that he is not the reanimated corpse of the Original Vision, but something else entirely — asks Wanda what he is.
-She explains he is her “sadness,” “hope,” and (mostly) “love” made flesh and wires, through the power of the Mind Stone that lives inside of her.
+She explains he is her “sadness,” “hope,” and (mostly) “love” made flesh and wires, through the power of the piece of the Mind Stone that lives inside of her.

 “I have been a voice with no body.
 A body, but not human.
 And now, a memory made real,” Vision responds, looking back on his journey through the MCU.
 “Who knows what I might be next?”